Cost of a mortgage: Mortgage fees and charges explained

 When is it paid?
 Once you’ve accepted a mortgage offer.

 How much?
-Usually 1.5% of your mortgage.
+Usually 6-8% of the excess mortgage amount.

 Mortgage fees and charges after completion